 Specific efforts include:

-- Leadership Group video meetings – Regular meetings of key academic leadership groups have been organized and managed by ACS resulting in bi-weekly to monthly meetings of leadership groups including Presidents, Chief Academic Officers, Chief Business Officers, Chief Information/Technology Officers, Chief Enrollment Officers, Directors of Centers for Teaching and Learning, Chief Diversity Officers, Chief Student Affairs Officers and International Program Directors.
+- Leadership Group virtual meetings – Meetings of key academic leadership groups have been organized and managed by ACS resulting in regular meetings of leadership groups including Presidents, Chief Academic Officers, Chief Business Officers, Chief Information/Technology Officers, Chief Enrollment Officers, Directors of Centers for Teaching and Learning, Chief Diversity Officers, Chief Student Affairs Officers and International Program Directors.

 - ACS Career Collaborative – Bringing major employers to the collective students at the ACS member colleges.